 What you learn will serve you for a lifetime

-The spring Foundation Forward event helps you select a program of study.
+Foundation Forward This spring event helps you select a program of study.
 You may elect to pursue a Minor by entering one program of study and taking a number of elective courses outside that program.

-Each spring break, a group of Foundation students travel to Paris for ten days to view art and design in an extraordinary urban environment.
+Paris Trip Each spring break, a group of Foundation students travel to Paris for nine days to view art and design in an extraordinary urban environment.

 - Acquire and apply Fundamental Skills, which include the ability to manipulate art and design fundamentals such as point, line, plane and form to create a resolved and well composed whole.

 - Demonstrate Critical Thinking Skills including the ability to distinguish between and use rational, intuitive, and critical thinking processes and to construct meaning using visual information.